MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

     - `[UserPrincipalName <String>]`: UserPrincipalName.
   - `[Version <Int32?>]`: Version of the device configuration.

-DEVICEMANAGEMENTAPPLICABILITYRULEDEVICEMODE `<IMicrosoftGraphDeviceManagementApplicabilityRuleDeviceMode>`: deviceManagementApplicabilityRuleDeviceMode
+`DEVICEMANAGEMENTAPPLICABILITYRULEDEVICEMODE <IMicrosoftGraphDeviceManagementApplicabilityRuleDeviceMode>`: deviceManagementApplicabilityRuleDeviceMode
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceMode <Windows10DeviceModeType?>]`: Windows 10 Device Mode type.
   - `[Name <String>]`: Name for object.
   - `[RuleType <DeviceManagementApplicabilityRuleType?>]`: Supported Applicability rule types for Device Configuration

-DEVICEMANAGEMENTAPPLICABILITYRULEOSEDITION `<IMicrosoftGraphDeviceManagementApplicabilityRuleOSEdition>`: deviceManagementApplicabilityRuleOsEdition
+`DEVICEMANAGEMENTAPPLICABILITYRULEOSEDITION <IMicrosoftGraphDeviceManagementApplicabilityRuleOSEdition>`: deviceManagementApplicabilityRuleOsEdition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Name <String>]`: Name for object.
   - `[OSEditionTypes <Windows10EditionType[]>]`: Applicability rule OS edition type.
   - `[RuleType <DeviceManagementApplicabilityRuleType?>]`: Supported Applicability rule types for Device Configuration

-DEVICEMANAGEMENTAPPLICABILITYRULEOSVERSION `<IMicrosoftGraphDeviceManagementApplicabilityRuleOSVersion>`: deviceManagementApplicabilityRuleOsVersion
+`DEVICEMANAGEMENTAPPLICABILITYRULEOSVERSION <IMicrosoftGraphDeviceManagementApplicabilityRuleOSVersion>`: deviceManagementApplicabilityRuleOsVersion
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[MaxOSVersion <String>]`: Max OS version for Applicability Rule.
   - `[MinOSVersion <String>]`: Min OS version for Applicability Rule.
   - `[Name <String>]`: Name for object.
   - `[RuleType <DeviceManagementApplicabilityRuleType?>]`: Supported Applicability rule types for Device Configuration

-DEVICESETTINGSTATESUMMARIES <IMicrosoftGraphSettingStateDeviceSummary\[]>: Device Configuration Setting State Device Summary
+`DEVICESETTINGSTATESUMMARIES <IMicrosoftGraphSettingStateDeviceSummary[]>`: Device Configuration Setting State Device Summary
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompliantDeviceCount <Int32?>]`: Device Compliant count for the setting
   - `[ConflictDeviceCount <Int32?>]`: Device conflict error count for the setting
   - `[ErrorDeviceCount <Int32?>]`: Device error count for the setting